Frequently Asked Questions

 Residential Life Information

-This semester, residential students will be allowed to have guests in their spaces.
+Residential students are allowed to have guests in their spaces.
 These guests must be University of Hartford students (residents or commuters) and the number of people in a space cannot exceed the capacity limit of that space.
 At this time, residential students may not have external guests in residential spaces.
-This will be revisited later in the semester depending on current health conditions.
+This will be revisited at a later date depending on current health conditions.

 Guests who are not members of the University community will only be permitted in housing units during move-in or as approved by the Office of Residential Life.